-Citigroup, BNP caught up in US case against Huawei CFO: Documents
+Citigroup, BNP caught up in US case against Huawei CFO: documents

 Diplomatic relations between Canada and China turned icy after Meng was detained and China subsequently arrested two Canadian citizens, charging them with espionage.
 It has also blocked imports of some Canadian commodities.

-US President Donald Trump told Reuters in December he would intervene in her case if it would help secure a deal with China, leading her lawyers to claim the extradition proceedings are being used for economic and political purposes.
+U.S. President Donald Trump told Reuters in December he would intervene in her case if it would help secure a deal with China, leading her lawyers to argue the extradition proceedings are being used for economic and political purposes.

-The United States placed Huawei on a trade blacklist in May that bans the sale of US parts and components to the company without special licenses, which it has not granted except to allow the repair and maintenance of existing products and networks.
+Huawei was placed on a U.S. trade blacklist in May that bans the sale of U.S. parts and components to the company without special licenses.
+So far, the licenses have not been granted except to allow the repair and maintenance of existing products and networks.

-Huawei is the world's largest telecommunications equipment maker and a major smartphone provider.

-The United States also says its smartphones and network equipment could be used by China to spy on Americans, allegations the company has repeatedly denied.
+Besides alleged sanctions-busting, the United States says the company's smartphones and network equipment could be used by China to spy on Americans, allegations the company also has repeatedly denied.

-In one document released on Tuesday, the United States describes the evidence against Meng, including articles published by Reuters in 2012 and 2013 about a company in Iran called Skycom Tech that had tried to sell computer equipment by a US company to a customer in Iran.
+In one document released on Tuesday, the United States describes the evidence against Meng, including articles published by Reuters in 2012 and 2013 about a company in Iran called Skycom Tech that had tried to sell computer equipment from a U.S. firm to a customer in Iran.

 The reporting detailed links between Huawei and Skycom, including that Meng had served on Skycom’s board of directors between February 2008 and April 2009.